We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Over time, you may find that your body responds better to certain movements than to others and choose to adapt your training accordingly.

-A proper exercise regimen and good nutrition habits are the first steps to getting in the best shape of your life, no matter your level of experience.
+A proper exercise regimen and good nutrition habits are the first steps to getting in to good shape, no matter your level of experience.

 If you have an underlying health condition, it’s always best to check with a healthcare professional before starting any exercise program.